MichaelCurrin/coding-blog/_drafts/why.md

     * Many templates are available as GitHub repos with a one-click-deploy button (assuming you have a Netlify account already).
     * Support statics sites in Node, Python, Hugo, Jekyll, PHP and maybe others.
   * [CloudFare Pages](https://pages.cloudflare.com/)
+    * This provides deployment and static site hosting.
-    * CloudFare was just a CDN before but now provides static site hosting.
+    * Separate from CloudFare core, which is just a CDN and WAF for peformance and protection of an existing site.
   * Google Cloud
   * AWS
     * CloudFront (caching) + S3 (storage)